ets/ets.github.io/content/blog/2025-11-25-how-qualytics-builds-product.md

 ### The Compound Effect

-None of this is revolutionary.
+There's nothing new under the sun here.
 Learn from users.
 Stay close to customer pain.
 You've heard it before.

-What I've learned is that the magic isn't in any single practice - it's in doing all of them consistently, over time.
-Each iteration builds on the last.
-Customer understanding compounds.
-Product intuition sharpens.
-The team develops shared context that lets us move faster with more confidence.
+It's not about your product strategy.
+It's about execution and the team doing the executing.
+Culture eats strategy for breakfast.

 At the start, we were guessing and following my personal intuition.
-Now we're informed guessing with more real world data driving our work.
+Now we're informed guessing with more real-world data driving our work.
 Quality data.
 Trusted data.
-That trust drives our confidence in what we deliver.
-The results speak for themselves.
+That trust drives our confidence in what we deliver, which is a platform to help users build trust in their data, which brings us full circle.

 Onward & Upward!